bharath12b5/mvn-linux/Building-Python-MongoDB-Driver.md

+## Building PyMongo 3.2

-The Python driver for MongoDB (PyMongo) can be built for Linux on z Systems running RHEL 6.6, RHEL 7.1, SLES 11, SLES 12 and  Ubuntu 16.04 by following these instructions.
-Version 3.2 of PyMongo has been successfully built & tested this way.
+The instructions provided below specify the steps to build Python driver for MongoDB (PyMongo) version 3.2 on Linux on the IBM z Systems for RHEL 6.7, RHEL 7.1, RHEL 7.2, SLES 11-SP3, SLES 12, SLES 12-SP1 and Ubuntu 16.04.

 _**General Notes:**_